-30% of the variable compensation to the members of the Executive Committee for the financial year 2022 will be paid out in the form of a share allocation, the remainder in cash.
+- 1 Number of members at the time the proposal is submitted, taking into consideration changes that were already known at that time. - Additional amounts stipulated in the Articles of Association were available to cover the fixed compensation of members appointed after the approval of the maximum total amounts (see p.
+56 "Additional amount for new Executive Committee members"). - 3 30% of the variable compensation to the members of the Executive Committee for the financial year 2022 was paid out in the form of a share allocation, the remainder in cash.
 The discount of 16% recognised by the tax authorities reflects the fair value during the restricted period and is not recognised as compensation.
-The difference in monetary value resulting from the share allocation due to the cut-off date settlement is included in the remuneration.

-Subject to approval by the Annual General Meeting on 19 April 2023.

-Includes the compensation paid in euros to Filip De Spiegeleire.
-The sum was calculated into Swiss francs using the average exchange rate for the year of CHF 1.0053 (2021: CHF 1.0812).
+The difference in monetary value resulting from the share allocation due to the cut-off date settlement is included in the remuneration. - Subject to approval of the total amount of short-term variable compensation by the Annual General Meeting on 23 May 2024. - Includes the compensation paid in euros to Filip De Spiegeleire.
+The sum was calculated into Swiss francs using the average exchange rate for the year of CHF 0.9716 (2022; CHF 1.0053).